PrymalInstynct/os-patching/README.md

 This Ansible role will apply missing OS patches, send a notification via Discord web hook, and reboot the hosts.

+- **NOTE:** Assumes a user account with passwordless sudo is used to execute the playbook

 Requirements
 ------------